Gray Gables: Grover Cleveland

 In 1892, Cleveland ran for what would be his second term as president, and an electric telegraph was installed in the house so he could follow the Democratic National Convention in Chicago.
 That fall, he won the election, and Gray Gables served as his Summer White House from 1893 to 1896.
 In 1892, the small Gray Gables Railroad Station was built nearby on the Old Colony Railroad to provide easy transportation to Washington, D.C.
 A dock was also constructed next to the house to accommodate a Navy gunboat.

 In 1893, Cleveland recovered at Gray Gables following a secret surgery to remove a tumor aboard his friend Elias Cornelius Benedict's yacht Utowana as it sailed from New York City to Gray Gables.
 Two of his children were born at the house: Marion in 1895 and Francis Grover in 1903.
-Following his presidency, the Cleveland family continued to summer at Gray Gables until 1904, when daughter Ruth died of diphtheria at the age of 13.
+Following his presidency, the Cleveland family continued to summer at Gray Gables until 1904, when his daughter Ruth died of diphtheria at the age of 12.
 After her death, the family stopped summering there and rented out the house.
 Grover Cleveland died in 1908, and the family sold the house in 1920.